Veterinary Boards Are Taking Special Actions During COVID-19 Pandemic

 Texas - CE requirements waived, for duration of emergency declaration period

 Washington - Any from of online CE accepted through December 31, 2020

-Utah - requirement to participate in "live" CE hours is temporarily suspended for those with license expiration dates between now and June 17, 2020
+Utah - requirement to participate in "live" CE hours is temporarily suspended for those with license expiration dates between now and the end of the COVID-19 pandemic

 Vermont - CE can be done online, but licensee must contact Board first